 That’s partially a result of the “dual momentum” approach to trading and the diversification inherent to trading a broad basket of asset classes.
 Less obviously, it’s also because the strategy maintains the size of each “module”, even when that module is in cash.
 If the strategy were to instead, for example, divide the portfolio among whatever asset classes happened to be long, it would be more likely to become concentrated in tangentially-related asset classes, like equities and real estate (reducing the Sharpe Ratio in our test from 1.02 to 0.75 and UPI from 3.10 to 1.80, with no improvement in annualized return).

-I should note that Antonacci recommends his GEM strategy (which is nearly identical to the “equity module” described above) over this more diversified composite strategy.
+I should note that Antonacci recommends the Traditional Dual Momentum strategy (which is nearly identical to the “equity module” described above) over this more diversified composite strategy.
 Based on my conversations with Gary, his reasoning is that, historically, equities have enjoyed the highest risk premium (by far), so investors should seek to invest in them as much as possible.
 In his view, the other assets in a diversified portfolio are there to reduce the risk of an all stock portfolio, but absolute momentum does a better job of that without creating a drag on expected performance.